infrafast/Xair-OSC-Wifi-footswitch/README.md

 # Xair-OSC-Wifi-footswitch
 ARDUINO / C++/C

+You like this project and would like to see a commercial version => [Support the project via kick starter!](https://www.kickstarter.com/projects/xair/pedale-sans-fil-pour-commander-individuellement-un-mixer-son)

 Drive an Xair mixer (XR16/XR18) with an ESP12-F (ESP8266) footswitch over OSC WIFI

 (a more simple verison is also available for Raspberry , no OLED screen but led instead : https://github.com/infrafast/Xair-footswitch-RASPBERRY)